domricciardiphoto/adv-dev/README.md

 <div class="promo_box_33"></div><br>

-URL added by adding data="FO" atrribute on .promo_box"940,50.,33" classed div.
-Example-----<div class="promo_box_940" data="/content/PCTECH"></div> or <div class="promo_box_940" data="FE140"></div>
+URL added by adding data="FO" atrribute on .promo_box"940,50.,33" classed div.<br> Example-----<div class="promo_box_940" data="/content/PCTECH"></div> or <div class="promo_box_940" data="FE140"></div>

-if data attribute is missing child IMG or element will not be wrapped in
+if data attribute is missing child IMG or element will not be wrapped in<br>
 <a href="{url in data tag or URL to Model #}" title="{model # or url in data tag}"></a> -- (This part is automated by the JS)
 and be unclickable.

-if only one model number  data="FE140" if multiple model numbers or a Landing Page data="/content/landingpage.html"
+if only one model number  data="FE140"<br> if multiple model numbers or a Landing Page data="/content/landingpage.html"<br>

 <div class="promo_box_940" data="/category/Home-Furnishings/Headboards-Upholstered-Beds/Headboards/_/N-1gl4z5q">
     <img src="https://www.pcrichard.com/images/promos/flyer-12-31-17-pg8-hero1.jpg" alt="Headboards">